HK property tycoons scramble to meet targets as cooling measures bite

 He added the government was not expected to revoke the measures, which include higher stamp duties for buyers and home loan curbs, in the next 12 to 24 months.

-Combined contracted property sales of Hong Kong's four major developers - Sun Hung Kai Properties, Cheung Kong, Henderson Land Development and New World Development - dropped 39 percent year-on-year in the first half of 2013, according to Phillips Securities.
+Combined contracted property sales of Hong Kong's four major developers - Sun Hung Kai Properties (0016.HK), Cheung Kong, Henderson Land Development (0012.HK) and New World Development (0017.HK) - dropped 39 percent year-on-year in the first half of 2013, according to Phillips Securities.

 The latest earnings reports from Hong Kong developers show tightening steps are indeed taking a toll.

-Sun Hung Kai Properties, which has a market value of $35.5 billion, is expected to join that list later on Thursday, when it is forecast to report its first decline in annual underlying profit since the company started reporting underlying profit in 2005, according to analysts.
+Sun Hung Kai Properties (0016.HK), which has a market value of $35.5 billion, is expected to join that list later on Thursday, when it is forecast to report its first decline in annual underlying profit since the company started reporting underlying profit in 2005, according to analysts.

 Many market watchers expect the likes of Cheung Kong and Sun Hung Kai to miss full-year sales targets.